neoforged/.github/primers/1.14/index.md

 * Biome ids are internally ints now instead of bytes, which raises the maximum number of allowed biomes from 255 to 2 billion.
 * Enchantments are now stored by registry name instead of int id (about time...)
 * A word about integer ID's
   * For Items and Blocks, you should have already switched  to fully using registry names for everything.
-The registry name <-> int ID maps still exist in vanilla for performance purposes, but they should *never* be used for anything other than network communication because they are NOT guaranteed to be the same after joining a different world.
+The registry name to int ID maps still exist in vanilla for performance purposes, but they should *never* be used for anything other than network communication because they are NOT guaranteed to be the same after joining a different world.
 This should already be an established modding convention since 1.8, but people still break it, so I'll mention it again :P
 * There's lots of superinterfaces on world now representing different things you can do (e.g. there's an interface for read-only access to the world).
 If possible, try using the least specific one.
 * Most nameable things that still used strings now use text components, so translate all the things!
 * There's multiple kinds of air block now (air, void_air, and cave_air).
 So if you're doing == Blocks.AIR checks still, change them to IBlockState.isAir checks